 On the Acceptance of Intergenerational Legacies: A Comparison of Canada and Japan

 Justice negotiations for climate change, as with other multi-generational issues, have been challenging.
 Parties in such negotiations clash on how to treat outcomes of past actions.
 Two challenges often emerge: 1) how to treat positive legacies and recompense for negative legacies, and 2) whether to differentiate between actions leading to known harms and those with unintended outcomes.
 We aimed to shed light on these two challenges via a cross-cultural lens by operationalizing legacies in inheritance of riches and debt.
 We collected reasoned responses from participants in Canada and Japan on whether and under what conditions they would accept inheritance and settle debts.
 The findings highlight strong influences of culture, gender, and age on accepting responsibilities for historic actions and willingness to provide compensation.
 They also support abandoning the debates on intentionality and framing compensation differently.

 Kyoko Adachi completed her master’s degree in July this year at IRES, UBC under the supervision of Dr. Hadi Dowlatabadi and Dr. Jiaying Zhao.
 She was born and raised in Tokyo, Japan, and moved to Toronto 6 years ago where she earned her BA in Environmental Ethics.
 Her research interest lies in exploring cultural differences and influences in international negotiations, especially those of climate change.
-She is currently back in Tokyo, Japan, and enjoying her time with family and friends after enduring the two-week self-isolation.
+She currently resides in Tokyo, Japan.